0xDones/tfgen/README.md

 ### What is tfgen

-`tfgen` is useful for maintaining and scaling a [Terraform Monorepo](https://github.com/refl3ction/terraform-monorepo-example), in which you provision resources in a multi environment/account setup.
-It is designed to create consistent Terraform definitions, like backend (with dynamic key), provider, and variables for each environment/account, as defined in a set of yaml configuration files.
+`tfgen` is useful for maintaining and scaling a [Terraform Monorepo](https://github.com/0xDones/terraform-monorepo-example), in which you provision resources in a multi-environment/account setup.
+It is designed to create consistent Terraform definitions, like backend (with dynamic key), provider, and variables for each environment/account, as defined in a set of YAML configuration files.

 ### Why tfgen